open-policy-agent/opa/ADOPTERS.md

   automated code review, defining access levels or blocking execution of unwanted code.

+* [Permit.io](https://permit.io) Permit.io empowers developers to bake in permissions and access-control into any product in minutes and takes away the pain of constantly rebuilding them.
+Powered by OPA + OPAL, we provide AuthZ from A to Z.

 Other adopters that have gone into production or various stages of testing include: